Energetic Methods for Multi-Component Reactive Mixtures

 - Frittenwerk – french fries meet diverse street food creations

-- Fontana di Trevi – antipasti, pasta, pizza, main dishes, business lunch
+- Fontana di Trevi – antipasti, pasta, pizza, and main dishes

 - Thu My Marie Concept – Asian fusion cuisine

-- Food trucks on Spittelmarkt (only Wednesday and Friday) – vegan sandwiches, Asian dishes, pasta, baked potatoes, etc.
+- Food trucks on Spittelmarkt (only Wednesday and Friday) – Asian dishes, baked potatoes

 - Q Burger – creative burgers (10min to walk)